 But rules are kind of for dictators, don’t you think?
-I’ve heard about a little dictator where I live who likes to tell prospective beekeepers that they shouldn’t keep bees if the hives can’t be in full sun all day.
-That’s bunk.
+Locally, I know more than a few a prospective beekeepers who were told that they shouldn’t keep bees if the hives can’t be in full sun all day.
+And that’s bunk.
 I’ve never kept my bees in full sunshine and they’re fine.
 In fact, the best colony I ever had, that produced 50kg of surplus honey for me, was a hive that was kept in the woods in the shade for most of the day.
 They weren’t the most docile bees I’ve ever seen (because some bees get cranky when temperatures drop for any reason), but who cares?
 I got out of their way, let them do their thing, and I got 100 pounds of honey out of them.
 Which pretty much kills the full sunshine “rule.”

 The “3 feet or 3 miles” rule can be bent in many ways too.
 I’ve bent the rule when moving hives more than 3 feet within my backyard by moving the bees while it’s dark, when the bees are done flying around for the day, and then I block the top entrance and cover the bottom entrance with a branch from a spruce tree — something that immediately confuses the bees and disrupts their normal flight patterns.
 The next morning, the branch causes them to reorient to the hive and we’re done.